Childcare and Early Childhood Learning

 - 5.3 Meeting the development needs of children

-- 5.4 What are the benefits to the individual and the wider community from attending ECEC
+- 5.4 What are the benefits to the individual and the wider community from attending ECEC?

 - Chapter 6 Workforce participation

-- 6.2 The workforce participation of parents
+- 6.2 Current workforce participation patterns and trends

 - 6.3 What scope is there for increasing the workforce participation of mothers?